|

 “So … Lew, what I want to say is, I feel a non-human influence since I was in that dome.
 But whenever I try to focus those things, my thoughts are stopped as if I dashed into a wall.
 There are times – maybe minutes, maybe hours – I don’t have the foggiest notion what I was doing.
 My memory is washed away.
 And worse, I can’t even rule out the possibility that I’m doing something dreadful during those periods.”

+He rummaged around in the drawer of his desk and held a plan into the camera.
 “Look, this is the mission plan for the next two weeks for Skydiver 1 – your diver, Lew.
 What’s that doing here, for Christ’s sake?
 Why did I mark the weak spots of the nuclear reactor on it?
 I’m scared.
 Am I turning into a monster, an alien?”

 He hid his face in his hands, breathing heavily.
 Lew’s gaze was fixed on the screen, his heart racing, beating like a drum in his ears.
 Craig’s confession shocked him in some way, but on the other hand he was beginning to understand why the S.I.D. mission had ended with a fatal conflict only days later.